Undergraduate Minor in Gender Studies

 How: An undergraduate minor in Gender Studies requires 15 credit hours of course work:

-- Six credit hours at the 100 level.
+- Three credit hours at the 100 level.

-- Three credit hours at the 400 level.
+- Three additional credit hours at the 400 level.

 At least one course must fulfill the "nonwestern" requirement and focus on a culture or cultures other than that of the United States or modern Western Europe" (denoted by * above or approved substitution).
 With departmental permission, students may exercise the option of counting up to 3 credit hours at the 200 and/or 300 levels from relevant courses offered by other departments or programs.
 Courses are judged relevant if, in both their titles and their content, they substantially address gender-related issues or analysis.